harmancilab/ProxyTyper/README.md

 After installing ProxyTyper, you can start reviewing the examples under */examples* directory.
 There are numerous examples and descriptions in these folders that should familiarize users with the mechanisms, scripting patterns, and building protocols with ProxyTyper.

 Under */protocols* directory, there are several complete protocols that implement imputation.

----

-Please refer to the */examples* directory that runs the whole imputation protocol with the steps described in the manuscript.